-Major vulnerability, dependency, and licensing risks are an inherent part of using NuGet.
+Major vulnerabilities, dependencies, and licensing risks are an inherent part of using NuGet.
 This happens because while NuGet is easy to get started with, it gets complex quick.

-We're working on creating a free guide of how to take your NuGet packages and .NET5+ applications into the modern enterprise.
+We’re working on creating a free guide on how to take your NuGet packages and .NET5+ applications into the modern enterprise.

 The guide will walk you through NuGet in the Enterprise, in 2021 and beyond:

 - How Do NuGet Packages Work